1. What is Vasectomy?

 Safe for all men who want a permanent contraceptive method.

-4) Will vasectomy make a man lose his sexual ability?
-Will it make him weak ?
+5. Will Vasectomy make a man lose his sexual ability?
+Will it make him weak?

-No. After vasectomy, a man will look and feel the same as before.
-He can have sex the same as before.
+No. After the vasectomy, a man will look and feel the same as before.
+He can have sex the same as bbefore.
 His erections will be as hard and last as long as before.
 He will not see any difference in ejaculations and the semen will look and feel the same.
-He can work as hard as before, and he will not loss weight because of the vasectomy.
+He can work as hard as before, and he will not lose weight because of the vasectomy.